StormSurge95/ALPC/README.md

 ## Usage
 * First: be sure to install the package from PyPI using pip.
-* Second: create a `credentials.json` file like so:
+* Second: create a `credentials.json` file like so (the 'mongo' parameter is optional for if you have a mongodb database that you'd like to link to the client):
 ```json
 {
     "email": "your_email@address.com",